Restaurant Brands International (NYSE:QSR) Price Target Cut to $70.00 by Analysts at Deutsche Bank Aktiengesellschaft

-Restaurant Brands International (NYSE:QSR – Get Rating) (TSE:QSR) had its target price cut by Deutsche Bank Aktiengesellschaft from $72.00 to $70.00 in a research report sent to investors on Wednesday morning, The Fly reports.
+Restaurant Brands International (NYSE:QSR – Get Rating) (TSE:QSR) had its target price lowered by equities research analysts at Deutsche Bank Aktiengesellschaft from $72.00 to $70.00 in a research note issued on Wednesday, The Fly reports.
+Deutsche Bank Aktiengesellschaft’s price target points to a potential upside of 28.89% from the stock’s current price.

 Shares of NYSE QSR opened at $54.31 on Wednesday.
 The business’s 50-day moving average price is $57.74 and its two-hundred day moving average price is $57.78.
 The company has a debt-to-equity ratio of 3.44, a current ratio of 0.97 and a quick ratio of 0.92.
 Restaurant Brands International has a one year low of $52.16 and a one year high of $70.74.
 The company has a market capitalization of $16.78 billion, a P/E ratio of 20.11, a price-to-earnings-growth ratio of 1.66 and a beta of 1.02.